User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment: Results

 \subsection{Trade off between different attributes}

-To assess how much participants were willing to sacrifice usability for enhancements in other features, we measured this trade-off using the MRS relative to usability.
+This subsection examines the trade-offs users are willing to make between usability and other adaptation attributes, using MRS to quantify these preferences.
+The definition and calculation of MRS are detailed in Section \ref{sec:dataanalysis}.
 Table \ref{tab:tradeoffs} displays the MRS values, where a higher positive MRS indicates a greater willingness to trade usability for that attribute, and a negative MRS suggests the attribute is viewed as less valuable or undesirable compared to usability.
 We found that participants are highly willing to trade usability for controllability over adaptations (40\%) and frequency of adaptations (37\%), highlighting their importance.
 The involvement of caregivers (-5\%) and function usage patterns (-0.3\%) are perceived unfavorably, indicating that participants regard these factors as less desirable or potentially counterproductive in terms of usability.
-However, the slight negative valuation of these attributes indicates that they hold a relative \textit{importance that is \textbf{closer}} to usability.
+However, the slight negative valuation of these attributes indicates that they have a relative \textit{importance that is \textbf{closer}} to usability.